STAR-Center/shecar/README.md

 # Dependencies
 1. [Theia].
 This project highly depends on Theia.
+It is worthy mentioning that we are not using the mainstream of theia, to make it easy to reuse, we modify the original code a little, so please be sure you are using the code provided here.
 After you install Theia successfully, you should compile this project without any trouble.

 # How to run
 We have a sample dataset in 'data/', after you compile successfully, you can try this dataset by